 Collins also mentions ‘acceptable’.
 I wonder: acceptable to whom?
 A pronunciation model is a useful training tool, but I believe that no accent is objectively more – or less – acceptable than another.

 So, is elocution still relevant?

 As modern voice training does involve working on clarity and breath, and accent reduction uses a standard model to an extent, we can say that elocution is alive, well and still helpful!
-However, I don’t believe the ‘acceptable’ part of elocution is so relevant to voice training today.
+However, I don’t consider the ‘acceptable’ part of elocution so relevant to voice training today.